 2012 World Monuments Watch

-Though the surrounding parklands and gardens are well visited, opening hours for the house museum have been limited due to insufficient resources.
-Newstead Abbey has suffered significant deterioration, and a strategy for its conservation and long-term maintenance is greatly needed.
+Though the surrounding parklands and gardens are well visited, opening hours for the house museum were limited due to insufficient resources.
+Newstead Abbey has suffered significant deterioration, and a strategy for its conservation and long-term maintenance was greatly needed.
 Restoration and renewed interpretation would benefit the local community and other visitors and could reinforce the historical connections to one of the world’s great poets.
 In 2013 the World Monuments Fund Yale Scholar carried out a research report and vision for Newstead in the future.